accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It uses Firebase Authentication for the sign-in process and the Firestore database to securely track user data and payment status in real-time.
 *   **Q: Who is this project for?**
     A: It is for developers who want to learn how to build professional Chrome extensions that require user accounts and payment capabilities.
+*   **Q: What technologies were used in this Chrome Extension?**
+    A: The extension was built with JavaScript and the Chrome Extension APIs.
+It uses Firebase for authentication and database services, and the Stripe API for payment processing.

 © 2024 Accaderi.
 All rights reserved.